Dirac and Weyl Fermions -- the Only Causal Systems: Causal Time Evolution and Causal Localization

 \subsection{Causal localization}

-Although a Poincar\'e covariant POL with causal time evolution does not violate the principle of special relativity it is still a preliminary concept for the description of causality.\\ Let $W$ be a representation of $\tilde{\mathcal{P}}$ describing a relativistic system and let $T$ be a Poincar\'e covariant POL (\ref{PCPOLB}) for $W$.
+Although a Poincar\'e covariant POL with causal time evolution does not violate the principle of special relativity it is still a preliminary concept for the description of causality.
+Indeed, as shown in (\ref{CFDNWL}) the frame-dependence of NWL concerns not only time translations but as well boosts.
+Thus as explained after (\ref{CFDNWL}) also the latter constitute an acausal behavior of the Newton-Wigner system.
+Moreover, (\ref{ESTFINC}) is an example of a relativistic system (unitarily related to a Weyl system to be exact), for which time evolution is causal, which localizes frame-independently, and which nevertheless behaves acausal under boosts. \\ Let $W$ be a representation of $\tilde{\mathcal{P}}$ describing a relativistic system and let $T$ be a Poincar\'e covariant POL (\ref{PCPOLB}) for $W$.
 Then Einstein causality requires more than the condition in Eq.\,(\ref{CCT}).
 Indeed, let $\Gamma$ be a measurable subset of a spacelike hyperplane and let $\sigma$ be any spacelike hyperplane.
 Then

 is the \textbf{region of influence} of $ \Gamma$ in $\sigma$.
 It is the set of all points $\mathfrak{x}$ in $\sigma$, which can be reached from some point $\mathfrak{z}$ in $\Gamma$ by a signal not moving faster than light.
 Therefore, in particular, the probability of localization of the system in $\Gamma_\sigma$ cannot be less than originally in $\Gamma$.
 Hence causality requires